CVS Health begins doling out COVID-19 vaccines at skilled nursing, assisted living facilities across the country

 “Today’s rollout is the culmination of months of internal planning and demonstrates how the private sector can use its expertise to help solve some of our most critical challenges,” Larry J. Merlo, president and chief executive officer of CVS Health, said in a news release.
 “I’m grateful for the herculean efforts of everyone involved, including our health care professionals who will be deployed throughout the country to bring peace of mind to long-term care facility residents, staff, and their loved ones.”

-Teams will make three visits to each facility for initial Pfizer vaccines and subsequent boosters, according to the release.
+Teams will make three visits to each facility for initial Pfizer vaccinations and subsequent boosters, according to the release.
 The process should be complete in about 12 weeks.

 The distribution precipitates COVID-19 vaccines being available at all CVS Pharmacy locations based on product availability and population prioritization, which is determined by states.